 You may be forgiven for thinking that the land of Lotty Lollipops is one full of sunshine, smiles and fairies: but believe me it’s not!
 Lotty Lollipos HQ is a creative melting pot full of peg dolls and postage boxes, mad dogs and missing rats and – of course – my three crazy kids!
-But somehow I manage to find respite and inspiration not only from my lovely customers, but on the long walks I take with my dog Penny.
+But somehow I manage to find respite and inspiration not only from my lovely customers, but on the long walks I take with my dogs Penny and Belle.
 Nature has always been a huge influence on my creative work – not to mention a huge source of happy hormones!
 Whilst the nature of my business sees me ‘studio-bound’ for most of the time, I try to get out and about whenever possible: there’s nothing like a rambling country walk to fire up the imagination and soul!

 How it all began

-How and why did I start Lotty Lollipops back in 2009?
+How and why did I start Lotty Lollipop back in 2009?
 I guess the simplest answer is Lotty was born!
 Having spent 5 years in the corporate world, as a creative person I felt trapped and frustrated, but it wasn’t until I had my first child (Lotty) that I realised something had to change.
 At that point I decided I wanted to live life differently: to spend my days making art and bringing happiness to others: and to be in a position where I could work and watch my little ones grow at the same time.
 Fast forward 8 years and I’ve got 3 not-so-little ones, an award-winning business and I’m thrilled to say, an ever-growing base of lovely loyal customers!

 My pride and joy